istio/istio.io/content/en/docs/tasks/traffic-management/ingress/kubernetes-ingress/index.md

 ### Specifying Istio Gateway

 When using `Kubernetes Ingress` with `Istio Ingress Controller`, `Istio Pilot` will generate a `gateway` and `VirtualService` per `ingress` automatically.
 Sometimes we want to specify an existing gateway instead.
-To do so, you can use the `ingress.kubernetes.io/istio-gateway: {namespace}/{existing-gateway-name}` annotation. `VirtualService` will still be generated automatically, together with the pre-defined `gateway`.
+To do so, you can use the `ingress.kubernetes.io/istio-gateway: {namespace}/{existing-gateway-name}` annotation. `VirtualService` will still be generated automatically, and its `gateway` will be set accordingly as pre-defined.

     {{< text bash >}}
     $ kubectl apply -f - <<EOF